sal55/langs/Benchmarks.md

 * GCC in all cases compiles a single monolithic C file.
 For the larger programs, this gives it the opportunity to do whole-program optimisations not otherwise possible when split across dozens of modules.
 So this might give it a small advantage.
 * (PC program had one loop manually unrolled to take advantage of something in BB's code generator.
 This made an insignificant difference in gcc's timing, but a more useful one, 11%, in BB's timing for these two benchmarks.)

+* The **PC** interpreter is normally run in 'accelerated' mode, which makes uses of an ASM overlay module to optimise some bytecodes to get a net improvement.
+These timings are shown above but are not included in the calculations.
+They are approx 0.5 relative to gcc for these two tests, ie. roughly double the speed.

 ### Summary

 I spent a week and a half making the simplest kinds of optimisations.
 I didn't want to get